 The amount and types of protein you consume may affect the symptoms of arthritis.
 Protein is made of amino acids and every cell, tissue, and organ in our bodies contains protein.
 Protein is found in most foods in our daily diet including meats, poultry, fish, legumes, tofu, eggs, nuts and seeds, dairy, grains and some fruits and vegetables.
 Certain foods may affect arthritis by affecting the immune system, causing allergic reactions or by causing weight problems.
 Research is ongoing, as there are many conflicting opinions as to how diet affects arthritis.

-According to the University of Washington School of Medicine, low protein diets may reduce the symptoms of rheumatoid arthritis.
-Specifics are not given as individual needs vary and should be determined by your physician.
-However, the University also suggests that oils from some cold water fish, a good source of protein, may block production of inflammation-causing chemicals.
-More studies are needed to test this theory.
-Arthritis Today, a publication of The Arthritis Foundation, reports that consuming more omega-6 fatty acids as found in many snack and junk foods increases the enzymes associated with joint inflammation.
-They suggest a diet with more omega-3 fatty acids found in proteins such as salmon and tuna instead.
+According to the Arthritis Foundation, consuming more omega-6 fatty acids — which are found in many snack and junk foods — increases the enzymes associated with joint inflammation.
+The organization suggest a diet with more omega-3 fatty acids found in proteins such as salmon and tuna instead.

 According to the the Arthritis Foundation, the reason obesity and arthritis are linked is because fat cells produce cytokines, which are proteins that can increase inflammation.

 In some cases, over-indulgence in certain high-fat proteins might increase your risk for arthritis.
 For example, according to the Mayo Clinic, certain meats and fattier seafood options may increase the risk and symptoms of gout.